 Things To Do in Krakow, Poland

 This is the city that won us over.
 We are flippin’ in love with Krakow.
 The city and its people are beauitful inside and out.
 The culture is in your face everywhere you go.
-There is what seems like endless things to do that make Krakow one of the best cities to visit in Europe.
+There are endless things to do that make Krakow one of the best cities to visit in Europe.

 1. Krakow Free Walking Tour

 There are so many interesting parts to Krakow it is hard to see all of them by yourself.
 Luckily, there are tons of free walking tours throughout the city.
 We took a total of 3 free walking tours while in Krakow: Old Town Tour, Jewish Tour and the Macabre (aka “Krakow’s Darkest Secrets) Tour, which takes place at night.

 2. Visit the heart of Krakow’s old town